michelepatella/mmeletricarservice.it/README.md

 ## 🖥️ SEO, Analytics & Monitoring

-The application implements search engine optimization to improve discoverability and ranking, and analytics to monitor user engagement and performance, without compromising user privacy.
+The application implements search engine optimization to improve discoverability and ranking, analytics to monitor user engagement and performance, and monitoring to track system operations and backend activity, all while preserving user privacy.

 🔍 **SEO features** includes: